It’s May in Lexington.

 It’s always a miracle.
 I wouldn’t miss it for the world…and never have.

-I’ve thrown my Frisbee in the infield.
-I’ve gotten muddy.
-I’ve spent eight hours at the racetrack one day and never glimpsed a horse.
-I sang a sad song and mysteriously cried, oblivious to the song’s original intent.
+I went to the Derby…decades ago.
+I threw my Frisbee in the infield.
+I got heroically muddy.
+I spent eight hours at the track one day and never glimpsed a horse.
+I sang a sad song and mysteriously cried, making my mud run, oblivious to the song’s original intent.
 It was real good time.

-But after mowing the lawn and whacking on the trumpet and sneezing and avoiding mint juleps and weeping no more and the two minute frenetic bewilderment of a herd of beautiful animals I’ve never heard of stampeding to a measure of glory likely to be forgotten in a couple of weeks…what then?
+But after mowing the lawn, whacking on the trumpet, sneezing, avoiding mint juleps & poison ivy, weeping no more, and the two minute frenetic bewilderment of a herd of beautiful animals I’ve never heard of stampeding to a measure of glory likely to be forgotten in a couple of weeks…what then?

-Well, oddly enough, in Lexington we turn our attention to singing.
+Well, oddly enough, in Lexington we turn our attention to singing songs beyond Stephen Foster’s canon.

 For the last quarter-century an unlikely event happens in Lexington; It’s a Grand Night for Singing.
 For six nights 80+ singers, dancers, and musicians perform fierce, powerful renditions of songs from Broadway and Hollywood, old and current.
-Thousands of people fill the seats to be moved by the singers of the nationally-recognized University of Kentucky Opera Theatre.
+Thousands of people fill the seats, their hearts to be moved by the singers of the nationally-recognized University of Kentucky Opera Theatre.

 In the interest of full-disclosure, personal pride, and to keep this account going, I must fess up to having participated in this event a number of times, though frankly, the quality of the event left this hippie geezer in the dust years ago.